pvcordeiro/ft_printf/README.md

 The main function that mimics the behavior of the standard printf.
 It takes a format string and a variable number of arguments.

 **`int	pv_parse_args(char letter, va_list args);`**

 Responsible for parsing the format string and calling appropriate functions based on the format specifiers.

 Handles specific format specifiers (%s, %c, %d, %u, %x, %X, %p).

 **`int	pv_puthex_n_deci(long n, int base, int upper);`**

 Prints in both decimal and hexadecimal(lower case or upper case) base.

 **`int	pv_putaddress(void *pointer, int prefix);`**

 Prints the address of a pointer in the format 0x followed by the hexadecimal value.

 **`int	pv_putstr(char *s);`**

 Prints a string, handling NULL strings and empty strings by printing (null) or an empty string.

-And yes, I made it recursive because yes.
+And yes, I made it recursive because why not.

 **`int	pv_putchar(char c);`**